-In the main Ivy is an easy to grow plant, perhaps too much so as it can be invasive.
-Illustrated top left is the common or english Ivy which is not often grown but is a good plant for difficult areas because it is tough and great for wild life.
-Ivies of all types are often planted in the more difficult spots, such as covering walls, sheds and shady corners.
-When growing up a wall Ivies can damage the mortar in bricks and paint work.
+Ivies of all types can be planted in difficult spots, such as covering walls, sheds and shady corners.
+When growing up a wall, Ivy can damage the mortar in bricks and paint work, it needs to be kept in check.
 Many Ivies are shade tolerate, even of dry shade, which makes them useful to grow, especially the variegated varieties in dark shady corners.
 Ivy is often overlooked as a climbing plant, but in the right spot it can look very stylish, understated but classic.

 Hedera helix, the common English Ivy, can be very vigorous and from which there are many cultivars.
-Ivy can provide excellent food and shelter for wild life although it can take over and should always be cleared away from trees as it can easily smother a tree.
-Ivy will grow just about anywhere which makes it very useful for difficult spots and combined with Cotoneaster, image centre, looks lovely trailing over a wall and makes a wildlife friendly combination.
-One problem with Ivy whilst it is good that it is self supporting the ariel roots can damage brickwork
+Ivy can provide excellent food and shelter for wildlife.
+Given that it is vigorous Ivy needs to be checked and should always be cleared away from trees as it can easily smother a tree.
+Ivy will grow just about anywhere and can be combined with Cotoneaster, image centre, where it looks lovely trailing over a wall and makes a wildlife friendly combination.
+One problem with Ivy is that whilst it is good at being self supporting the aerial roots can damage brickwork

-Ivy can be a good garden plant, and to ensure you get a better behaved Ivy plant for a a difficult area select a plant with RHS award such as Hedera helix glacier has RHS merit and grows up to 2m which will cover a wall or good as ground cover.
-Other good varieties are helix Goldchild which is smaller up to 1m and Hedera colchica (Persian Ivy) Dentata which has bright green leaves growing up to 5m and Sulphur Heart which is similar but variegated and fast growing.
-Autopurpurea a purple leaved Ivy, and Goldheart which has bright variegation and grows up to 8m.
-As a general rule the variegated and purple leaved Ivies need more sun and the green leaved will tolerate much shade.
+Ivy can be a good garden plant, and to ensure you get a better behaved Ivy plant select a plant with RHS award such as Hedera helix glacier has RHS merit and grows up to 2m which will cover a wall or good as ground cover.
+Other good varieties are helix Goldchild which is smaller up to 1m, and Hedera colchica (Persian Ivy,) Dentata which has bright green leaves growing up to 5m, and Sulphur Heart which is similar but variegated and fast growing.
+Autopurpurea is a purple leaved Ivy, and Goldheart has bright variegation and grows up to 8m.
+As a general rule the variegated and purple leaved Ivies need more sun and the green leaved will tolerate more shade.